storyteller/Storyteller/documentation/documentation/engine/cells/conversion.md

 <div class="alert alert-info" role="alert"><strong>Note!</strong> The type conversion is all new in Storyteller 3.0 and has no dependencies on external libraries other than the .Net CLR itself.
 The change was made as a minor performance improvement over the older mechanism from FubuCore and with the desire to eliminate direct coupling to external libraries for easier adoption.</div>

 Specifications are largely created by entering text into the editor and stored on disk as Xml (I know, but backward compatibility mattered).
-Storyteller 3 features a new conversion function to help convert the raw string data into the correct Type's your fixture and grammar code needs to execute.
+Storyteller 3 features a new conversion function to help convert the raw string data into the correct Types your fixture and grammar code needs to execute.

 Even though the subsystem and this topic both use the "Conversion" nomenclature, the resolution from a raw string to the real value in actual usage has been: